jpfleury/clearlooks-phenix/README.md

 ## License

 Author: Jean-Philippe Fleury (<http://www.jpfleury.net/en/contact.php>)
-Copyright © 2011 Jean-Philippe Fleury
+Copyright © 2011-2014 Jean-Philippe Fleury
+Copyright © 2013-2014 Andrew Shadura

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by